6 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m spotting.
 Is it a miscarriage?
 A: Not necessarily.
-15-25% spot in first trimester; half go on to healthy pregnancies.
-Call provider — they’ll check hCG trend and/or ultrasound.
-Heavy bleeding + cramping = higher concern [2].
+Fifteen to 25 percent of women spot in the first trimester, and about half go on to have healthy pregnancies.
+Call your provider — they’ll check your hCG trend and possibly order an ultrasound.
+Heavy bleeding combined with cramping raises more concern [2].

 Q: My nausea is all day, not just morning.
 A: “Morning sickness” is a misnomer.
-Nausea without vomiting is common; vomiting 3+ times/day or weight loss > 5% = call provider [3].
+Nausea without vomiting is common, but if you’re vomiting three or more times a day or losing more than 5 percent of your body weight, call your provider [3].

 For Dads